cosmos/interchain-security/CONTRIBUTING.md

 Incrementing a PATCH version number indicates that a PR is not consensus breaking to the provider or consumers.

+Pure documentation, testing, and refactoring PRs do not require a version bump.

 ## Testing

 Appropriate tests should be written with a new feature, and all existing tests should pass.
 See [docs/testing.md](./docs/testing.md) for more information.